1. What is the SHIFT Architecture Challenge?

 8. Who selects the SHIFT submissions?

-The 2021 jury will include a diverse mix of professionals, ranging from practitioners and academics to students, policy-makers, and subject matter experts that reflect diversity with respect to gender, geographical location within Ontario, and age.
+The 2023 jury will include a diverse mix of professionals, ranging from practitioners and academics to students, policy-makers, and subject matter experts that reflect the OAA’s commitment to Equity, Diversity and Inclusion.

 9. When is the deadline?